baraveli/dhivatar/README.md

 You can chain setters to customize the generated image.

 If you don't set a background image.
-It will automatically generate a random background image.
+It will automatically generate a random background color.

 ## Available Methods